AOP-PHP/AOP/doc/Contents/chapter2.md

 aop_selector_test accepts three parameters
 *    the selector you want to test
-*    the method name you want to test (you cannot specify wether your method is private / protected / public)
+*    the method name you want to test (you cannot specify whether your method is private / protected / public)
-*    if you want the method to ouput wether the selector matched or not (false by default)
+*    if you want the method to ouput whether the selector matched or not (false by default)

     [php]
     aop_selector_test('**', 'MyNamespace\\MyClass::myMethod', true);